-The digital HKS fellowship provides a space for experts in the field of digital technology and government to explore ideas through research and engagement with the digital HKS community. digital HKS fellows are responsible for exploring a digital technology topic that sits at the intersection of technology and public policy.
-Fellows will produce a white paper as well as a supporting convening.
+The digital HKS fellowship provides a space for experts in the field of digital technology and government to explore ideas through research and engagement with the digital HKS community.
+The fellowship appointment is a two year, non-resident appointment that brings together practitioners interested in the impact of digital technology on governance, public service, and civic and civil society.

 Yaso Córdova (@yaso) is an activist, researcher, and developer.
 She is an affiliated to the Berkman Klein Center at Harvard University, where she works on technologies to bootstrap democracy, using open data, privacy, online identity, and blockchain.
 She is also a fellow at the Center for technology and Society at Fundacao Getúlio Vargas (CTS-FGV), researching data extraction for social impact and public policies, besides smart cities and discrimination.
 She held several positions within the World Wide Web Consortium (W3C), and as Web Specialist, she was one of the chairs of the Data on the Web Best Practices Working Group.
 At the United Nations, working at the Brazilian Presidency and Ministries of Justice and Culture, she successfully co-led platforms for Brazil’s participatory lawmaking.
 She also led/ participated in multiple free/open source software projects.
 Nowadays, she is an active advisor of the Serenata de Amor anti-corruption project, which she presented in the Brazilian Congress in 2017.
 She regularly writes for Privacy International/Coding Rights and has won twice the Vladimir Herzog prize, the major prize in Brazil for journalism and human rights.
 She is a counselor of the Nucleus of Studies on Technology and Society of the University of São Paulo, the Nets_USP, advisor of the nonprofits Open Knowledge Brazil and the Coding Rights Group.
 She also co-founded the Calango Hackerspace.